ADGEfficiency/intro-to-distributed-computation-in-python/README.md

 ---

-Two hour tutorial at Kiwi Pycon 2022 in Ōtautahi (Christchurch) New Zealand.
+Two hour tutorial at Kiwi Pycon 2022 in Ōtautahi (Christchurch) New Zealand - [tutorial recording](https://www.youtube.com/watch?v=x_NBHIi-Yf0).

 Covers the foundations needed to be effective with running computation across many workers.